gitmichaelqiu/OptClick/README.md

 ## 🖱️ Usage

+### General

 When OptClick is enabled, press `option` to simulate a right-click, hold `option` to perform a right-click hold (e.g., for aiming).

 The default global hotkey for toggling OptClick is `control + R`.

-You can modify it in Settings -> Shortcuts.
+You can modify it in Settings → Shortcuts.
 Press `esc` while changing the hotkey to disable it.

+### Auto Toggle

+After enabling Auto Toggle, you can choose target apps that when they are in front, OptClick will automatically be turned on.
+You can add your games.

+If you cannot find the app of your game, or the game is not packed as `.app`, like *Minecraft*, you can add process name.
+When the frontmost app has the same title as the process name designated, OptClick will be turned on.

+> Tip: To add *Minecraft* into target apps, add `java` into target apps as a process.

+You can still turn OptClick on when no target apps are frontmost.
+If you select `"Disable OptClick"` in Auto Toggle, your manual setting is temporary and will be ineffective after switching apps; if you select `"Follow last setting"`, your manual setting is persistent for all not-target apps.

+You are not able to modify *launch behavior* when Auto Toggle is on, for when app launches, it will check the frontmost app to determine whether turn OptClick on.

 ## 📦 Installation